selimslab/selimslab.github.io/_NOTES/practical-skills/decision-making/decision-making.md

 [[experience-over-material]]

----

-We make even major decisions carelessly

-a little forethought can prevent a lot of pain later.

----

-Understand the fundemantals

-Think long term

-Consider unintended consequences

----

 Identify emotions

 Define goals, inputs, and deadline

-Create a process

-Go through it with people you respect
+Go through a process with people you respect

 ---

+Think long term

 Consider second-order and third-order consequences.

-It is easier to stay out than get out.

 Do not sell your future.